rkoeninger/ShenScript/docs/interop.rst

    Creates new :code:`Object` with properties of given names and values.

-   :param list Values: Shen list of property names and values, every other like :code:`["name1" Val1 "name2" Val2]`.
+   :param list Values: A flat Shen list of property names and values, like :code:`["name1" Val1 "name2" Val2]`.
    :returns:           New :code:`Object`.

 .. function:: js.obj-macro